-5.2.2 Mag and Accel Calibration
+5.2.2 Mag-and-Accel Calibration

 The SeaTRAX allows for a simultaneous magnetometer and accelerometer calibration.
 This requires a good calibration pattern, stable measurements (not handheld), and installation in the user's system such that the appropriate local magnetic environment is present.
-PNI recommends 18 to 32 calibration points for a Mag and Accel Calibration, although 12 points is acceptable but less likely to yield good results.
-The Accelerometer Only Calibration pattern discussed in Section 5.2 will work for a Mag and Accel Calibration.
+PNI recommends 18 to 32 calibration points for a Mag-and-Accel Calibration.
+The Accelerometer-Only Calibration pattern discussed in Section 5.2.1 will work for a Mag-and-Accel Calibration.
 Optimal performance is obtained when all rotations of the cube are performed towards magnetic north to achieve the widest possible magnetic field distribution.

 Note that combining calibrations only makes sense if all the host system's magnetic distortions (steel structures or batteries, for instance) are present and fixed relative to the module when calibrating.
-If the Accelerometer Only Calibration is performed, the user's system distortions are not relevant, which allows the SeaTRAX to be removed from the host system in order to perform the Accelerometer Only Calibration.
+If the Accelerometer-Only Calibration is performed, the user's system distortions are not relevant, which allows the SeaTRAX to be removed from the host system in order to perform the Accelerometer-Only Calibration.

-6 Operation with PNI Studio
+6 Operation with SeaTRAX Studio

-PNI Studio puts an easy-to-use, graphical-user interface (GUI) onto the binary command language used by the SeaTRAX.
-PNI Studio is intended for evaluating, demonstrating, and calibrating the SeaTRAX module.
+SeaTRAX Studio puts an easy-to-use, graphical-user interface (GUI) onto the binary command language used by the SeaTRAX.
+SeaTRAX Studio is intended for evaluating, demonstrating, and calibrating the SeaTRAX module.
 The program includes the ability to log and save the outputs from the SeaTRAX to a file for off-line evaluation.
-Check the PNI website for the latest PNI Studio updates at www.pnicorp.com.
+Check the PNI website for the latest SeaTRAX Studio updates at www.pnicorp.com.